permguard/permguard/site/content/docs/tutorials/configurations.md

   noindex: false # false (default) or true
 ---

-This guide will help you quickly set up a workspace in `PermGuard`, connect to a repository, and publish your code.
+This guide will help you quickly set up a workspace in `PermGuard` to manage your code.

 ## Account and  Repository creation